kaixih/kaixih.github.io/_posts/2021-01-07-keras-cudnn-rnn.md

 ---
 (DRAFT)
 ## Introduction
-For RNN, people might want to port the code from keras to cudnn, or vice versa, or different use one of them as reference for their implementation.
-The keras RNN uses the cudnn as the backend, however, it isn't directly call it under the hood.
-They usually need to preprocess the inputs and then call the library, one facter is the layout of the weights and biases used in Keras and CUDNN is different, which might cause confusion for many develepers.
+Recurrent Neural Network (RNN) is widely used in AI applications of handwriting recognition, speech recognition, etc. It essentially consists of a series of matrix-vector multiplications and there are two popular gating mechanisms: GRU and LSTM.
+Tensorflow Keras provides high-level APIs for such operations, which are simple to use and productive, because it can handle the parameter creation, initialization, and other preprocessing before calling the actual libraries, where Tensorflow Keras adopts CUDNN as the backend for GPUs.
+In comparison, there are demands that people would like to use CUDNN directly in their project for more efficiency and better control of the data flow.
+This might need porting the Keras code or simply viewing it as reference.
+However, Keras and CUDNN takes different means to deal with the parameters, leading to the different layouts of parameters.
+This often causes a bit of confusion when developers work on both APIs.

-This post will check the popular GRU and LSTM layer from Keras and CUDNN and discuss the some of the details of how the weights/biases are organized for them and how to transform your parameters from one API to another and the slight difference of the formula used in these two API.
+This post will check the GRU and LSTM layers from Keras, especially focusing on how the parameters are organized in Keras and what transformations are needed to make the parameters compatible for CUDNN.
+This post assumes people have sufficient background of RNN and the equations used are borrowed from the NVIDIA CUDNN documentation.

-Note: this post assumes people has already understand the RNN structure of GRU and LSTM.
-And will borrow the formula from NVIDIA CUDNN documentation for reference.

 ## GRU